License Policies and Compliance Alerts

 Generate results:

-The computed compliance alerts are now included in the results, available for each detected licenses, and computed at the codebase resource level, for example:
+The computed compliance alerts are now included in the results, available for each detected license, and computed at the codebase resource level, for example:

 {